 Rothesay Limited has prepared Streamlined Energy and Carbon Reporting (SECR) for the Rothesay Group.
-The Rothesay Limited Group SECR can be found in the ESG section of this report.
+The Rothesay Limited Group SECR can be found in the ESG section of the Rothesay Limited Group annual report (which does not form part of this report but which can be obtained from the Company Secretary, The Post Building, 100 Museum Street, London WC1A 1PB).